 Birth Doula; Support during your labor

-The birth doula provides support during the birth process.
-Typically a birth doula will meet with her client a once or twice prior to the birth.
+The birth doula provides consistent support during the birth process.
+A birth doula will meet with you two or more times prior to your birth.
 A birth doula’s role is to

 - Assist the woman in preparing for and carrying out her plans for birth